abacao/abacao.github.io/_posts/2017-06-24_SnapsUpdated.md

 Just built the new Terraform 0.9.8 snap and the new Packer 1.0.2.

-They are about to me released, keep snapping.
+They are about to be released, keep snapping.

 AB